Ali-Homany/Desktop_Screen_Time_Tracker/README.md

 Simple python screen time tracker for windows desktop.

 ## Components:
-### 1. DB
+### \# Utils:
+Provides utilities functionalities for the recorder and webapp.
-Creates database schema using SQLAlchemy, and provides necessary methods to interact with the database:
+#### 1. DB: Creates database schema using SQLAlchemy, and provides necessary methods to interact with the database:
 - create_db
 - get_all_records
 - add_record